glassroom/heinsen_routing/README.md

 # heinsen_routing

-Reference implementation of the routing algorithm proposed in "[An Algorithm for Routing Vectors in Sequences](https://arxiv.org/abs/2211.11754)" (Heinsen, 2022), and an earlier variant, "[An Algorithm for Routing Capsules in All Domains](https://arxiv.org/abs/1911.00792)" (Heinsen, 2019), for computing output sequences that best explain given input sequences.
+Reference implementation of the routing algorithm proposed in "[An Algorithm for Routing Vectors in Sequences](https://arxiv.org/abs/2211.11754)" (Heinsen, 2022), and an earlier variant, "[An Algorithm for Routing Capsules in All Domains](https://arxiv.org/abs/1911.00792)" (Heinsen, 2019), for computing the output sequence that best explains a given input sequence.

-A toy example is helpful for conveying quickly what the algorithm does:
+A toy example is helpful for conveying quickly how to compose deep models with it:

 ```python
 import torch